JoshuaKGoldberg/create/packages/site/src/content/docs/engine/apis/producers.md

 Each production API takes in up to two arguments:

 1. The construct to be produced
-2. An object with properties from the construct's context as well as [System contexts](../runtime/contexts#system-contexts), not including `take`
+2. An object with properties from the construct's context as well as [System contexts](../runtime/contexts#system-contexts)

 ## `produceBlock`